Top IP Cases

 Copyrightability

 Thaler v.
-Perlmutter, et. al.
+Perlmutter

-This was an APA proceeding initiated in the federal district court of the District of Columbia for review of the United States Copyright Office’s refusal to register a copyright in an AI-generated work.
-In August, the district court upheld the Copyright Office’s decision that an AI-generated work is not protected by copyright, asserting that “human creativity is the sine qua non at the core of copyrightability….”
+This was an APA proceeding initiated in the federal district court of the District of Columbia for review of the United State Copyright Office’s refusal to register a copyright in an AI-generated work.
+In August, 2023, the district court upheld the Copyright Office’s decision that an AI-generated work is not protected by copyright, asserting that “human creativity is the sine qua non at the core of copyrightability….”
 For purposes of the Copyright Act, only human beings can be “authors.”
 Machines, non-human animals, spirits and natural forces do not get copyright protection for their creations.

 Infringement

-Many cases that were filed or are still pending in 2023 allege that using copyrighted works to train AI, or creating derivative works using AI, infringes the copyrights in the works so used.
+Many cases that are pending allege that using copyrighted works to train AI, or creating derivative works using AI, infringes the copyrights in the works so used.
 Most of these cases make additional claims as well, such as claims of unfair competition, trademark infringement, or violations of publicity and DMCA rights.

-Jack Daniels’s Properties Inc. v.
-VIP Products LLC
+Jack Daniel’s Properties v.
+VIP Products

 This is the “parody goods” case.
 VIP Products used the “Bad Spaniels” name to market its dog toys, which were patterned on the distinctive shape of a Jack Daniel’s whiskey bottle.
 VIP filed a lawsuit seeking a declaratory judgment that its product did not infringe the Jack Daniel’s brand.
 Jack Daniel’s counterclaimed for trademark infringement and dilution.
 Regarding infringement, VIP claimed First Amendment protection.
 Regarding dilution, VIP claimed the use was a parody of a famous mark and therefore qualified for protection as trademark fair use.
 The district court granted summary judgment to VIP.